najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 - Setup
 ---

 I have been involved with development of small and large web applications for quite sometime now.
-I have been using latest technologies and tooling but my workflow felt from ancient times.
-Recently I got much obsessed with automation I thought to improve my development workflow.
+While using latest tools and technology for development I always felt my workflow is from ancient times.
+Recently I got much obsessed with automation, I thought to improve my development workflow.
 In my mind I knew I need to do something about build process, tests the build, deployment of latest build and notify team members that new code/build is available.

-I started looking around, playing with tools from different vendors and finally had a list to explore and get things done.
+I started looking around, playing with tools from different vendors and finally shortlisted few tools to start with.
 Following are the tools made to my list.

 - PowerShell
 - Slack